IntelRealSense/librealsense/wrappers/tensorflow/README.md

 				└───variables

 ####  Testing Process
-The tested images should be augmented like trained images, except the cropping size should be 480x480 (each image is cropped to 2 images) (TODO:Why??), considering performance improvement.
+The tested images should be augmented like trained images, except the cropping size should be as big as possible in order to improve prediction performance.
+The cropped image size should be squared, because Unet is trained on squared images, so rectangled images don't get good prediction.
+Also, the cropped size shouldn't exceed original image limits, that's why tested image is cropped to 480x480 (each image is cropped to 2 images).
 For testing, there is no need to ground truth data, only depth and IR images are required.
 The relevant folders in file tree are:
 - `test`: original images to test of sizes 848x480